What is White Campion? – How to Control White Campion Weeds?

 How to control White Campion Weeds?

-Detachable sections of the root can grow back into whole plants, and the plants can spread underground via their root system, in addition to spreading by seed.
+Detachable sections of the root can grow back into whole plants, and the plants can spread underground via their root system.
+In addition, they spread by seed.
 As a result, managing them is similar to controlling dandelions and other grassland weeds.
-The removal of the root system and the prevention of the crops coming to seed are the two significant management measures.
+The removal of the root system and the prevention of the crops from going to seed are the two significant management measures.

 Remove the plants as soon as you notice blossoms, or as soon as the flowers begin to fade.
 A taproot, or a long, plunging main root, as well as lateral (side) roots, are produced by white campion.
 To inhibit the plant from sprouting again, you’ll need to remove the entire taproot.